qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

   # Where to store snapshots
   snapshots_path: ./snapshots

+  # Optional setting.
+Specify where else to store temp files as default is ./storage.
+  # Route to another location on your system to reduce network disk use.
+  temp_path: /tmp

-  # If true - point's payload will not be stored in memory.
+  # If true - a point's payload will not be stored in memory.
   # It will be read from the disk every time it is requested.
   # This setting saves RAM by (slightly) increasing the response time.
   # Note: those payload values that are involved in filtering and are indexed - remain in RAM.